Movie-Trivia-Guess-The-Movie-Trivia-qui/.github/profile/README.md

 ## How to Play: Guess the Movie!

-One of the most popular types of **Movie Trivia** is the “**Guess the Movie**” game.
+One of the most popular types of **Movie Trivia** is the “**Guess the Movie**” Emoji Trivia Game.
 In this challenge, participants are given clues (sometimes in the form of emojis or quotes) and must guess the title of the movie.
-You’ve probably seen the **guess the movie emoji** game making rounds on social media, where each emoji corresponds to a famous film.
+You’ve probably seen the **guess the movie Emoji Trivia Game** game making rounds on social media, where each emoji corresponds to a famous film.
 If you think you know your stuff, try your hand at this fun **Movie Guessing Game** and see if you can get the answers right.

 ### Sample: Guess the Movie Emoji